phpmyadmin/phpmyadmin/docs/config.rst

     Setting this to ``true`` allows phpMyAdmin to be included inside a frame, and is a potential security hole allowing cross-frame scripting attacks or clickjacking.
-Setting this to 'sameorigin' prevents phpMyAdmin to be included from another document in a frame, unless that document belongs to the same domain.
+Setting this to ``'sameorigin'`` only allows phpMyAdmin to be included from another document in a frame if that document belongs to the same domain.

 Server connection settings